tahsinhossain123/GWC-Hackathon/README.md

 ## Learning Games 📚

 - **COVID-19 Safety Test**: Test your knowledge on the best safety practices during the pandemic.
-- **Math Game**: Strengthen your math skills with exciting problems and puzzles.
+- **Math Game**: Strengthen your math skills with a simple math game.
-- **Vocabulary Game**: Expand your vocabulary while having fun with our word challenges.
+- **Vocabulary Game**: Expand your vocabulary by matching words to pictures.

 ---